Long-Term Exposure and Health Risk

 Conventional Semiconductor

-- Greater environmental drift
+- Greater susceptibility to environmental drift

 Pulse Ionization Chamber

-- Higher measurement stability
+- Superior long-term measurement stability

 Connected Monitoring Anywhere